Rich Gedman: Personal life

 Rich Gedman met his future-wife Sherry Aselton in 1977, when both attended St. Peter-Marian High School in Worcester.
 Sherry went on to play softball and basketball at the University of Connecticut where she threw two no-hitters and as of 2011 still holds the second-lowest career ERA in program history (0.57).
 The couple married in 1982.

 The Gedmans have two sons, Michael and Matthew, and a daughter, Marissa.
 Michael was a freshman pitcher for the Le Moyne College Dolphins in 2007, but when his younger brother Matthew was accepted as a freshman at UMass in both their baseball and hockey programs (as an infielder and a goalie), sophomore Michael transferred to UMass also.
 Mike played a mix of first baseman and pitcher, and hit .312 in three seasons for the Minutemen, including .345 as a junior in 2009.
 Matt played shortstop and third baseman at UMass, and finished his career with a .334 batting average over his four years, and a team-leading .402 average during his senior year in 2011.
 Matt was drafted by the Boston Red Sox in the 45th round of the 2011 MLB Draft; he played in Minor League Baseball for several Red Sox farm teams from 2011 through 2014.

 Marissa Gedman attended Noble and Greenough School where she participated in field hockey, ice hockey, and softball.
 In her 2008 season, she achieved All-League ISL, a NE Championship, and 16-U National Championship in Ice Hockey.
 She went on to attend Harvard University starting in 2010, and played for the women's ice hockey team, accumulating 75 points with the Harvard Crimson women's ice hockey program.
-For the 2015-16 season, she was a member of the Boston Pride of the NWHL and participated in the 2016 Outdoor Women's Classic, the first outdoor professional women’s hockey game.
+For the 2015–16 season, she was a member of the Boston Pride of the NWHL and participated in the 2016 Outdoor Women's Classic, the first outdoor professional women’s hockey game.

-In his spare time during the baseball off-season, Gedman holds catching clinics all over central Massachusetts including The Strike Zone in Worcester, MA, Shrewsbury High School and Triple Play Batting Cages in Clinton, Massachusetts.
+In his spare time during the baseball off-season, Gedman holds catching clinics in central Massachusetts including at The Strike Zone in Worcester, Shrewsbury High School, and Triple Play Batting Cages in Clinton, Massachusetts.